Summary

 If a seizure occurs in water:

-- If the person is in a pool, remove them from the water when the jerking stops.
-Note: In the rare circumstance the jerking does not stop, seek help from others if possible, and remove the person from the water at the shallowest end of the pool.
+- if the person is in a pool, remove them from the water when the jerking stops.
+Note: In the rare circumstance the jerking does not stop, seek help from others if possible, and remove the person from the water

 Once out of the water:

-- Check to see if they are breathing.
+- check to see if they are breathing and monitor

-- If they are not breathing, or they are not breathing normally, reposition the person onto their back and begin the appropriate form of CPR: CPR for adults is different to the CPR for young children and infants.
+- if they are not breathing, reposition the person onto their back and begin the appropriate form of CPR: CPR for adults is different to the CPR for young children and infants.

-- the seizure lasts for 5 or more minutes or longer than what is normal for the person
+- the seizure lasts for 5 or more minutes, or longer than what is usual for the person

 - a second seizure quickly follows